distributedci/dci-openshift-app-agent/roles/preflight/README.md

       # It's an id of your Operator Bundle Image
       # https://connect.redhat.com/projects/my_nice_container_id
       pyxis_operator_identifier: "my_nice_operator_id"
+      # Enabling the automatic PR creation for certification
+      create_pr: true

   # Optional; provide it when you need to submit test results.
   # This token is shared between all your projects.